 At 65, you may think the heaviest thing you should lift is the remote.
 Not true!
-We inevitably lose bone mass and flexibility with age.
-But regular strength training (with approval from your doctor, of course) can keep you on your toes, prevent muscles from atrophying, and help you avoid falls and other accidents.
+You do lose bone mass and flexibility with age, but regular strength training and exercise can help keep you healthy.
+It will help keep your muscles from shrinking, and help you avoid falls and other accidents.

 If you've been trying for years to kick the tobacco habit, don't give up now.
 You can still repair or reduce some of the damage from smoking if you quit now.

 For example, studies show that people who stop smoking at 65 cut their heart disease and lung cancer risks.

 4. Don't Forget Key Screening Tests

 Make sure to get your bone density screening test done when you turn 65, or sooner if you're at high risk for the bone-weakening conditions osteopenia and osteoporosis.

 Many experts suggest you get a mammogram every 1 to 2 years to check for breast cancer when you're 50 to 74.
 Check with your doctor about what you should do if you're older than 74.